ml4ai/delphi/docs/grfn_spec.md

         "body" : <function_assign_body_literal_spec>
                  | <function_assign_body_lambda_spec>

-There are three types of assign functions, distinguished by the value of the attribute \"type\".
+There are three types of assign functions, distinguished by the value of the attribute "type".

-- \"assign\": This represents the general case of assignment of a variable to some value.
+- "assign": This represents the general case of assignment of a variable to some value.

-- \"condition\": In the special case where program analysis is analyzing a conditional (i.e., \"if\") statement, then program analysis will infer a new boolean target variable, and the computation of the condition itself will be represented by the assignment function.
+- "condition": In the special case where program analysis is analyzing a conditional (i.e., "if") statement, then program analysis will infer a new boolean target variable, and the computation of the condition itself will be represented by the assignment function.
 Semantically, this is nothing more than an assignment of a boolean variable, but conceptually it will be useful to distinguish assignments used for conditions from other assignments.

-- \"decision\": Also as part of analyzing a conditional, any variables whose values are updated as a result of the condition outcome must have their values updated.
-These will be updated by \"decision\" assignment functions, whose target is the variable being updated, and the computations will involve the state of the conditional variable, the previous state of the variable being updated, and possibly other variable values.
+- "decision": Also as part of analyzing a conditional, any variables whose values are updated as a result of the condition outcome must have their values updated.
+These will be updated by "decision" assignment functions, whose target is the variable being updated, and the computations will involve the state of the conditional variable, the previous state of the variable being updated, and possibly other variable values.
 Again, semantically this is nothing more than an assignment, but is useful to distinguish from other assignments.

 The identifier conventions for assign, condition and decision functions is described above in the section on Function naming conventions.

-For \"sources\" and \"target\": When there is no need to refer to the variable by its relative index, then [`<variable_name>`](#variable-naming-convention) (itself an [`<identifier_string>`](#identifier-string)) is sufficient, and index will be assumed to be 0 (if at all relevant).
+For "sources" and "target": When there is no need to refer to the variable by its relative index, then [`<variable_name>`](#variable-naming-convention) (itself an [`<identifier_string>`](#identifier-string)) is sufficient, and index will be assumed to be 0 (if at all relevant).
 In other cases, the variables will be referenced using the `<function_source_reference>`, to indicate the return value of the function.
 There may also be cases where the sources can be a function, either built-in or user-defined.
 These two will be referenced using `<function_source_reference>` defined as:

     <function_source_reference> ::=